OasisLMF/GenerateDocs/src/sections/ODS-tools.rst

 Introduction
 ------------

-ODS Tools is a Python package designed to support users of the Oasis Loss Modelling Framework (Oasis LMF).
-This package includes a range of tools for working with Oasis data files, including loading, conversion, and validation.
+ODS Tools is a Python package designed to manage :doc:`../../sections/ODS` data, and ensure that this is complying with the :doc:`../../sections/ODS` schema.
+This package is designed to be compatible with Oasis files, but can operate independently
+with any :doc:`../../sections/ODS` data.
+It includes a range of tools for working with Oasis data files, including loading, conversion, and validation.
 This package is in accordance with :doc:`../../sections/ODS`.

 ODS tools comprises primarily of two parts: